dotnet/docs-tools/actions/sequester/README.md

 1. Start applying labels.
   - Add the trigger label to any issue, and it will be imported into Quest.

+> **Note**: You may need to configure GitHub Actions in your repository settings.
+For more information, see [Managing GitHub Actions settings for a repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository).

 ## Suggestions for future releases

 - [ ] Populate the "GitHub Repo" field in Azure DevOps to make reporting by repository easier.
 - [ ] Add Epics (configurable) as a parent of user stories on import.
 - [ ] Update the label block in Quest when an issue is closed.
 That way, any "OKR" labels get added when the work item is completed.
 This would be a simplified version of updating all labels when labels are added or removed.
 - [ ] Integrate with Repoman.
 That tool already performs a number of actions on different events in the repo.
 The code underlying these events could be ported there.
+- [ ] Encapsulate services into their own projects/packages, and share them as needed.
+- [ ] Use DI where applicable, enabling `IHttpClientFactory`, Polly (for transiant fault handling), `IOptions<T>` pattern, and easier testing.

 ## Triggers